fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

 ## Limitations -

-      In the PCA analysis, 99% of the features were retained not allowing the PCA to identify the most contributing features for this dataset.
+      (1) In the PCA analysis, 99% of the features were retained not allowing the PCA to identify the most contributing features for this dataset.
-      Therefore, the analyses can be repeated allowing the flexibility of the model to reduce the features to the required number.
+      Therefore, the analyses can be repeated with reduced features and assess its performance.

       (2) Feature extraction or feature engineering steps can be adopted to combine/improve the features that are being used to build the model.